-We plan our Religious Education curriculum in accordance with the Stoke-on-Trent's LA's Agreed Syllabus.
-We ensure that the topics studied in Religious Education build upon prior learning.
+We plan our RE curriculum in accordance with the Stoke-on-Trent's LA's Agreed Syllabus.
+We ensure that the topics studied in RE build upon prior learning.
 We offer opportunities for children of all abilities to develop their skills and knowledge in each unit, and we ensure that the planned progression built into the scheme of work offers the children an increasing challenge as they move through the school.

-In KS1, we carry out the curriculum planning in Religious Education in three phases - a long term plan, a medium term plan and a flipchart plan for the delivery of the session.
-The long term plan has been created by the Coordinator which outlines which units are to be taught in each year group and in which term.
-The medium term plan gives a detailed breakdown of the unit into the lessons for the half term/term, the learning questions are taken from the syllabus or from the scheme Understanding Christianity.
-The class teacher then uses the medium term planning to create lesson flipcharts for each week.
+In KS1, we carry out the curriculum planning in RE in three phases - a long term plan, a unit overview and a flipchart plan for the delivery of the session.
+The long-term plan has been created by the subject lead which outlines which units are to be taught in each year group and in which term.
+The unit overview provides the learning intention questions for the unit alongside a vocabulary planner, which is taken from the syllabus or from the scheme Understanding Christianity.
+The class teacher then uses this and the accompanying resources to create lesson flipcharts for each week.
 The flipchart planning must clearly show the lesson question and accompanying success criteria.
-Flipcharts must include; a starter (can you still, retrieval of information), discussion questions, task and plenary (cloze activity/multiple choice quiz).
-The flipcharts are to be saved on the shared area as they may be needed during an informal discussion with the RE subject leader.
-All work completed in the lesson is put into an RE Floor book (KS1 only).
+Flipcharts must include; a can you still, guided discussion, guided/independent practice and a plenary.
+All work completed in the lesson is put into the RE floor book which shows the structure of the lesson, pupil voice and an example of the activity.
+In EYFS, activities will be discussion led and activities will be set up in continuous provision linked to the weekly learning intention.
+Any evidence or observations will be uploaded on to DCPRO under the EYFS framework objectives.